 If an alkaline chemical like soda ash is need to raise pH, feed hydrogen peroxide with one pump and soda ash with a separate pump.

 Contact Time Required

 One of the great advantages of using hydrogen peroxide rather than chlorine is that its reaction rate is much faster.
 Therefore, it is common to use hydrogen peroxide without a retention tank.
 A retention tank between the injection pump and the filter is a necessary part of the system with chlorine; with hydrogen peroxide, the reaction rate is so fast that a retention tank is usually not needed.

 As stated, a holding tank is usually not needed with hydrogen peroxide.
 Inject the peroxide with a peristaltic pump.
 (Conventional pumps can be used, but they often require modification.)
 Non-electric pumps also work well with hydrogen peroxide.
 If 7% peroxide is fed undiluted, a very low delivery rate pump (< 3 gpd, for example) is usually best in theory, but since hydrogen peroxide dosage needs don’t always follow theory, a higher dosage rate pump often works best.
 If no holding tank is used, a static mixer at the injection point is recommended.
-Injection is always before the well’s pressure tank.
+Injection is normally done before the well’s pressure tank.
 The filter, of course, follows the pressure tank.
 A softener, if used, must be downstream of the filter.
 Injecting hydrogen peroxide directly in front of the softener with no filter is not a good idea.

-Reference: Scott Crawford, “Residential Use of Hydrogen Peroxide for Treating Iron and Hydrogen Sulfide,” Water Conditioning and Purification, December, 2009.
+Reference: Scott Crawford, “Residential Use of Hydrogen Peroxide for Treating Iron and Hydrogen Sulfide,” Water Conditioning and Purification, December, 2009 .
+See also online.